lochsh/pbt-talk/notes.md

   For example, the objective function in Expectation-Maximisation should always decrease or plateau.
 If it increases at any iteration, you have a problem.

-* The Fourier Transforms of a pure sine wave should have constant magnitude across time samples.
+* The Fourier Transform of a pure sine wave should have constant magnitude across time samples.

 These are invariant properties that are poorly demonstrated with examples.